 - Scheduling appointments

 - Arranging for hospital admission and laboratory services

 Another important role of the Medical Administrative Assistant is to act as a liaison, or coordinator, between the medical staff and the patient.
 Medical Assistants are often responsible for explaining to the patient any upcoming procedure, answers patient’s questions about medical procedures, and relates information both to and from the attending doctor.
 For this reason, good communication and interpersonal skills are absolutely vital for Medical Assistants.
 Medical Administrative Assistants should also be very organized, have the ability to multitask, and be able to work both independently and as part of a team.

 NAU’s program prepares students for this career through a combination of lecture and laboratory sessions.
 Courses include Medical Law & Ethics, Medical Record Management, and Healthcare Coding.
 Graduates of NAU’s program are thoroughly prepared to test for the industry-recognized Medical Assistant National Certification by the NCCT.
-To learn more about this program, including which NAU campuses are currently offering on-campus classes, visit the Medical Administrative Assistant program page.
+To learn more about this program, visit the Medical Administrative Assistant program page.

 The first step towards a rewarding career as a Medical Administrative Assistant is to attend a quality training program through an accredited institution.
 Founded in 1941 as the National School of Business, National American University is accredited by the Higher Learning Commission.
-NAU offers Associate, Bachelor's, Master's, and Doctoral degree programs in online, on-campus, and hybrid formats.
-To learn more about NAU and our programs, to schedule a tour, or to begin the enrollment process, call NAU at (855) 448-2318.
+NAU offers Associate’s, Bachelor's, Master's, and Doctoral online degree programs.
+To learn more about NAU and our programs, or to begin the enrollment process, call us at (855) 448-2318.
 Our friendly and helpful Admissions Representatives are waiting to help you.
 Don’t put your future on hold any longer, make your goals a reality with NAU!